avaneev/biteopt/README.md

 BiteOpt is an evolutionary optimization method.
-Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single main population of solutions at any given time.
+Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single main population of solutions, at any given time.
 A new solution either replaces a worst solution or is discarded.
-In common terms it means that population has some fixed "living space" which is only available to the best fit (least cost) solutions.
+In common terms, it means that population has some fixed "living space" which is only available to the best fit (least cost) solutions.
 Structurally, this is similar to a natural evolutionary environment which usually offers only a limited "living space" to its members.
 Least fit members have little chance to stay in this "living space".

 BiteOpt uses several functions to generate new solutions, each function taking various information from various internal populations.
 These functions are